-Brad Lewis is an associate in the firm’s Seattle office and is a member of the firm’s construction and infrastructure practice group.
+Brad Lewis is counsel in the firm’s Seattle office and is a member of the firm’s construction and infrastructure practice group.

 Brad advises clients who are involved in the development, design, construction, and operation of construction projects, including public works and infrastructure, renewable energy, and private development.
 He deals with matters relating to bidding and soliciting bids, contract drafting and negotiation, contract administration, regulatory compliance, and contract risk assessment.
 He has experience with a broad range of construction contracts, including EPC, ESCO, equipment supply, warranty, and O&M agreements.